Indiana vs. Kent State Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Indiana is 15-13-0 against the spread this season compared to Kent State's 20-10-0 ATS record.
-A total of 17 out of the Hoosiers' games this season have gone over the point total, and 12 of the Golden Flashes' games have gone over.
-The two teams score an average of 151.6 points per game, 12.1 more points than this matchup's total.
-Over the last 10 contests, Indiana has a 4-6 record against the spread while going 6-4 overall.
-Kent State has gone 7-3 against the spread and 9-1 overall in its last 10 matches.
+Indiana's record against the spread this season is 15-13-0, while Kent State's is 20-10-0.
+The Hoosiers are 17-11-0 and the Golden Flashes are 12-18-0 in terms of going over the point total.
+The teams combine to score 151.6 points per game, 11.1 more points than this matchup's total.
+In the past 10 games, Indiana is 4-6 against the spread and 6-4 overall while Kent State has gone 7-3 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.